grantwilk/grantwilk.github.io/_posts/2025-01-24-homemade-ekg.md

 {% include embed/youtube.html id='xNw-femFH9Q' %}

 The highlight of this project was capturing my arrhythmia, a set of Premature Atrial Contractions (PACs), which was confirmed a few days later by a medical-grade Holter monitor.
-This means that I was able to capture a moment that a hospital-grade machine missed AND beat the medical system as a whole to an accurate diagnosis.
+This means that **IN ONE WEEKEND** I was able to capture a moment that a hospital-grade machine missed AND beat the medical system as a whole to an accurate diagnosis!
 How's that for a resume builder?

 ![](/assets/img/posts/2025-01-24-homemade-ekg/homemade-ekg-wave.jpg)
 _The PQRST waves labeled on our EKG reading._